-Pregnancy: it’s such a big responsibility, and it leads you to question and worry over things you normally would give no thought to.
+Pregnancy: it’s a big responsibility and often leads you to question and worry over things you normally wouldn’t think twice about.
 Worse, it recreates normal on a daily basis.
 One topic that seems to be of particular concern while pregnant, but also one no one really wants to talk about, is pregnancy discharge.
 I mean, you’d think it gives some hint about the status of your pregnancy, right?
 But, when should you be concerned with pregnancy discharge?
 What’s normal, and what’s not?
 Let’s take a look at common colors and textures of discharge during pregnancy mean?

 You can get a rough overview on just what vaginal discharge is and what’s normal pre-pregnancy in this post for the non-belly fruit holders.

-First off, is it normal to have more discharge during pregnancy?
+First off, is it normal to have more discharge when pregnant?

 Yep.
 Increased blood flow and a huge spike in estrogen levels are believed to be the culprits behind the copious discharge most pregnant women deal with.
 You may find thin panty liners are helpful to help keep you feeling dry and clean.
 They can be changed throughout the day, which wouldn’t be so practical with just undies.
 They can also help reduce your chances of minor infections such as yeast and vaginosis (both of which are more common in pregnancy).
 Avoid the use of tampons or douches as these may increase your risk of infection.
 Pregnancy discharge should not have an unpleasant odor.

 Pregnancy discharge colors: All the colors of the rainbow—almost

 Brown discharge during pregnancy:

-Brown pregnancy discharge typically is very small amounts of old blood mixed with normal vaginal discharge.
-This minor bleeding is usually a result of some sort of light spotting, which could have a wealth of causes many of which are no cause for concern.
+Brown discharge is typically very small amounts of old blood mixed with normal vaginal discharge.
+This minor bleeding is usually a result of some sort of light spotting, which could have a wealth of causes (many of which are no cause for concern).
 Luckily, we have an in-depth post on bleeding during pregnancy here, but it’s best to speak to your care provider about any prolonged signs of bleeding, including brown discharge.